Demolition derby: History

 In 1997, The Nashville Network (later part of CBS) returned demolition derby to national television in its TNN's Motor Madness series of various motor-sport events.
 Motor Madness derbies were primarily for broadcast and needed to fit into a time frame.
 Live demolition derbies could last indefinitely.
 Motor Madness changed the rules from last car running to largest number of offensive hits in a time frame.
 However, as part of MTV Networks' takeover of CBS Cable operations in 2000, demolition derbies, as well as the rest of the CBS motor-sports operations, were removed from programming as part of MTV's move to shut down the CBS Charlotte operation based at Lowe's Motor Speedway and generalize the network into a more broadly viewed channel.
 Pay per view was demolition derby's only national television outlet in the 2000s (decade).
 Two $50,000-to-win derbies were held in Widewater, Canada, from 2000-2001.

 Later in the 2000s (decade), a proliferation of cable television shows about vehicle customizing occasionally showcased junked vehicles in bizarre competitions.
 Spike TV's Carpocalypse was a reality documentary series on variations of demolition derby filmed in Orlando, FLA.
-The Speed Channel also has aired team demolition derbies in 2005.
+The Speed Channel also aired team demolition derbies in 2005.
 Cable TV's exposure has led to renewed interest in the demolition derby.

 In 2006, the partners of Mike Weatherford Promotions (Mike Weatherford and Dustin Swayne) started DerbyMadness.com while promoting the NAPA Auto Parts Crash for Cash Series.
 The first annual final show paid out $5,000.00 to the winner of the series.
 Before competing in the final show, derby drivers across several states had to qualify at any one of the participating NAPA Crash for Cash qualifying derbies.
 There were over 100 cars in the final show.
 The series was a success and continues to grow every year.
 The 2007 series money was doubled, so competition was expected to increase for the 2008 series.
+The NAPA Auto Parts Crash for Cash Demolition Derby held in Paris, TN on September 19, 2009 was the final event in this series.